CHAKOTAY99/thymeblog/README.md

 The contents of the markdown files can link to any asset in the asset folders.
 Links to other pages may be in HTML format or canonical links.
 The result of the program should always be the same.

+## What to pass to the webserver
+The resulting folder is not to be used, instead please use the subdirectory provided.

 ## Basic General Flow